A checklist for making a public interest disclosure

 - the public sector agency in which the wrongdoing has occurred

-- a public sector agency which has the power to investigate the wrongdoing
+- a public sector agency that has the power to investigate the wrongdoing

-- the Crime and Corruption Commission if the public interest disclosure involves corruption
+- the Crime and Corruption Commission if the PID involves corruption

-- the Office of the Queensland Ombudsman if the public interest disclosure involves maladministration.
+- the Office of the Queensland Ombudsman if the PID involves maladministration.

-If the public interest disclosure is about corrupt conduct or reprisal by a judicial officer, the matter can be reported to the Chief Judicial Officer of the court or tribunal, or the Crime and Corruption Commission.
+If the PID is about corrupt conduct or reprisal by a judicial officer, the matter can be reported to the Chief Judicial Officer of the court or tribunal, or the Crime and Corruption Commission.

-A public interest disclosure can also be made to any Member of the Queensland Parliament.
+A PID can also be made to any Member of the Queensland Parliament.

 Step 3: How do I make a public interest disclosure?

-All public sector agencies should have procedures for public interest disclosures published on their website.
+All public sector entities are required to have a PID procedure published on their website.
 Agencies should also have information on their website about how to make a complaint.
 Check the 'contact us' page of the agency's website for contact details.